rancher/turtles/test/e2e/README.md

 ## Cluster configuration

+### Kind

 [Kind](https://kind.sigs.k8s.io/) is used to set up a cluster for e2e tests.
 All required components like rancher, rancher-turtles and [cluster-api-operator](https://github.com/kubernetes-sigs/cluster-api-operator) (which provisions cluster-api with required providers) are installed using [helm](https://kind.sigs.k8s.io/) charts.
+This option can be enabled by setting `MANAGEMENT_CLUSTER_ENVIRONMENT` to `kind`.
+It's also required to set `NGROK_API_KEY`, `NGROK_AUTHTOKEN` and `RANCHER_HOSTNAME` environment variables.

+### Isolated Kind

+This is similar to Kind but instead of public endpoint for Rancher, it uses the internal IP of CP node.
+This setup can be used to test providers are running in the same network as Rancher.
+This option can be enabled by setting `MANAGEMENT_CLUSTER_ENVIRONMENT` to `isolated-kind`.

+### EKS

+EKS is used to set up a cluster for e2e tests.
+In this setup nginx ingress will be deployed to provide a public endpoint for Rancher.
+This option can be enabled by setting `MANAGEMENT_CLUSTER_ENVIRONMENT` to `eks`.

+### Customizing the cluster

 To configure individual components, a series of `server-side-apply` patches are being issued.
 All required patch manifests are located under `test/e2e/resources/config`.
 Under circumstances each manifest could have a limited environment based configuration with `envsubst` (for example: setting `RANCHER_HOSTNAME` value in ingress configuration).